dmccuk/AnsiblePlaybookGenerator/README.md

  * Added (variables) to groups_vars to take the package and service name out of the tasks .yml file.
  * Templates are now supported.
  * Added support for packages that don't have a service.
 Just leave the service column blank and it won't be added.
+ * Resolved an issue with more than one template in the keyFile.
+Multiple templates and handlers are now supported.

 ### Quick-Start
  * Clone the repo & cd AnsiblePlaybookGenerator